City of Playford: 2010 to present

 In 2011, Mayor Docherty stated he aimed to make Elizabeth the second central business district of Adelaide.
 He envisaged a movement away from low density commercial and "quarter-acre block" housing to multiple storey mixed use commercial and residential developments in Elizabeth and other central parts of the council area.

 In April 2013 the council announced its 2043 Playford Community Vision.

 From 2012 to 2015 the council partnered with the University of Adelaide to launch the Stretton Centre, a physical home in Playford for research into regional innovation.
 Its "anchor tenant" is the Adelaide University's Australian Workplace Innovation & Social Research Centre (WISeR).
-Platyford Council was assisted by a A$11.3 million grant from the Australian Government for the research centre.
+Playford Council was assisted by a A$11.3 million grant from the Australian Government for the research centre.
 The Stretton Centre includes the Stretton Research Centre (occupied by WISeR), the (new) community library, public and private community meeting spaces and the Innovation Design Lab, which is to showcase new innovations and technologies in relevant to the community.

 Docherty was re-elected unopposed to continue as mayor in the 2014 local government elections.